acalcutt/Vistumbler/wifidb/CLI/readme.txt

 --------------------------------------------------------------
 --------------------------------------------------------------

   All you need to do is run the manufmac.exe or manufmac.php script and it will download the text file from: http://standards.ieee.org/regauth/oui/oui.txt

-then it converts it to a WiFiDB compatible PHP (manufactures.inc.php) file and a Vistumbler compatible INI(manufactures.ini) file.
+  Then it converts it to a WiFiDB compatible PHP (manufactures.inc.php) file and a Vistumbler compatible INI (manufactures.ini) file.

 ----------------------------------------